 Certain nuts can be a toxic food for dogs, including macadamia nuts, pecans, and black walnuts.
 While not toxic, almonds and pistachios can pose choking hazards due to their size and shape (even if they are de-shelled), so they aren’t good options either.
 Consult your veterinarian if your dog ingests these types of nuts, and monitor them for symptoms such as diarrhea, vomiting, lethargy, or tremors.

 Yes, dogs can have peanut allergies and may experience some of the same symptoms as human allergy sufferers like itchy skin or wheezing.
 However, peanut allergies in dogs are not as common as protein allergies from foods such as dairy, beef, chicken, chicken eggs, soy, or wheat gluten, according to VCA Animal Hospitals.
 Fortunately, no clinical reports have described dogs having adverse food reactions related to nut allergies, according to The Canadian Veterinary Journal.

 Related: How to Manage Your Dog’s Seasonal Allergies

 A Crunchy Surprise

-Dogs can eat nuts safely in a multitude of ways, and it’s hard to resist the appetizing flavor they offer.
+Not only can dogs eat nuts in a multitude of ways, but they’re also an appetizing snack.
 In addition to nut-flavored treats, there are many healthy human foods for dogs you can give them on the regular.
 Fruits and vegetables such as apples, blueberries, carrots, sweet potatoes, and celery all offer healthy nutrients and delicious flavor.
-You can also mix some dog-friendly fruits into plain yogurt for an extra-special treat!
+Dogs can have nuts and fruit mixed into plain yogurt for an extra-special treat, too!